IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 ## Steps to request a VMware template onboarding

-To have your template/ VM copied to production, send a note to techzone.help@ibm.com
+To have your template/ VM copied to production, open a [support case](https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) or send a note to techzone.help@ibm.com

 **Subject: VMware "template onboarding request"**